 "In a body bag," Sasuke dead-panned, arms crossed.
 "Did the police say anything about Kakashi?"

-"Looks like most of his injuries didn't come from falling into the glass table or any sorta of trauma.
+"Looks like most of his injuries didn't come from falling into the glass table.
 In the ER I saw that he was stabbed in the torso multiple times.
-But apparently no major organs were pierced since the wounds are pretty shallow."
+But apparently no major organs were pierced, since the wounds were pretty shallow."

 Sasuke released a breath full of pent up frustration and anger, visibly tense.
 "I know," he eventually sighed, nodding.
 "I know about the stalker.
 Initially I thought it was just one of the many people that hate him, someone that only wanted to frighten him, but later… it got pretty obvious that this person is playing with him.
 That he wants him terrified.
-Probably some old fuck that gets off on traumatising teenage boys.
-I didn't think it was this kind of stalker.
+But I didn't think it was this kind of stalker.
 That it was someone that would go this far.
 If I had know this sooner, I would have…"

 "This isn't the time for this," Sasuke cut in, taking his phone out of his pocket and dialling a number he could recall briefly seeing once.
 Without even letting Sakura object, he hit the call button and raised his phone to his ear.
 While he waited, he tapped the device impatiently, burying his free hand in his pocket and just so refraining from tapping his foot as well.